nivasan1/math-notes/product.md

     - All methods returning a validator, return the `consumer_cons_address` in the ConsAddress field
     - All methods expecting a ConsAddress expect the ConsAddress to be the `consumer_address`, use that as the idx into validators and make appropriate relationships w/ the `cons_address` field
       - Intuitively, the cons_address used externally from the data-layer is the consumer_cons_address, but the cons_address used in the DB is the provider_cons_address.
 We do this to maintain relational integrity (the provider cons_address is immutable)
-- ## Tasks
-1. Update Schema to include `consumer_address` field
-    - Perform necessary backfilling in prod / test sentinels
-2. Make `consumer_address`  non-nullable + unique constraints in DB
-3. Update data-layer methods
-   - At this point the sentinel has no knowledge of update consumer_addresses yet, but it will have the logic to be updated when the `consumer_cons_address`es are updated
-4. Update validator-registration to update `consumer_cons_address` on successful sign-in for validators on consumer chains
-- What happens when a validator updates their consumer_address?
-How is sentinel made aware?
-  - Validator will have to re-register?
-  -
 ## Testing
  - For testing data-layer changes
    - Spin-up local-testnet, change cons_address of validator behind sentry, have both vals sign-in again